onejs-org/onejs/README.md

 **Current Version:** 2.0.8

-#### Update

-Since [node-browserify](http://github.com/substack/node-browserify) has a lot of open source power behind it and is really good, you would want to try Browserify first.

 # MOTIVATION

 * **Reusability** OneJS lets developers code JavaScript for one platform and run everywhere, without requiring any additional effort.